 Most of our focus is on farm work, Kids House, JoJo’s, and the Naikela tea garden.

 Each week an intern will chose a verse of the week that they will then use to lead a devotion later that week.
 We believe this gives interns the opportunity to grow in their leading ability.

 One day each week an intern on the Alaka‘i team will lead a devotion, Habitudes, that teaches how to learn and grow in servant-based leadership skills.

-We have small groups that meets once a week that are lead by our Alaka‘i team.
+We have small groups that meet once a week led by our Alaka’i team.
 These small groups give interns the opportunity to grow in community focused around learning more about the Bible together.

-We also learn what its like to live in community.
+We also learn what it’s like to live in community.
 Every Friday is Ohana day where we spend the day doing an activity or explore the island together.
-We also eat dinners together and serve each other by cooking and cleaning for one another in shifts.
+We also eat dinner together and serve each other by cooking and cleaning for one another in shifts.